Your Vercator® Software Questions, Answered.

 Summarised the network rule is:

-- The network must form a tree, so loops or isolated separate fragments are not currently allowed
+- The network must form a tree, so loops or isolated separate fragments are not currently allowed.
+However the registration algorithm will solve loops it finds itself.

 Once created and Finish is selected, the configuration form will auto-populate as below.